VEGAS MYTHS BUSTED: The Mob Buried Hundreds of Bodies in the Desert

 Nationwide, people had a general sense of crime in the city, but not the properties or the names until that book came out,” Schumacher said.

 Wait!
 Before you commit that last factoid to memory, it’s another myth.
-According to the Oxford English Dictionary, “86” was bartender code for refusing to serve a customer.
-Its first documented use was in a 1944 book about John Barrymore, a movie star of the 1920s famous for his acting and infamous for his drinking.
+According to the Oxford English Dictionary, “86” was bartender code for being out of a menu item.

 No Kill Zone